 The Prague Radio Symphony Orchestra recorded Tom Hojnacki's first symphony, now available on Albany records.
 The Claflin Hill Symphony premiered the pianist/composer's second symphony during an evening of his works in 2015.

 Chris Beaudry performed on a number of recordings for the Boston Modern Orchestra Project.
-One of them, "Play" by Andrew Norma received a Grammy nomination in 2016.
+One of them, Play by Andrew Norman, received a Grammy nomination in 2016.

 Eli Speirs has led jazz combos from Beantown to Capetown.
 Recently, she toured South Korea and appeared in a live television broadcast.